Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Developing a career development program has numerous benefits for both employees and employers.
+- Making a career plan can provide many benefits to both employees and employers.

-- Sets clear, professional goals
+- Sets clear and precise professional goals

-Steps to create Your Career Development Plan
+Steps to Create Your Career Development Plan

 Consider these questions:

-- What do I have in my current soft and technical skills?
+- What do I have in my current technical and soft skills?

-- What do I think I could be improving on?
+- What do I think I could do better?

 Identify Your Long-Term Objectives